Triticale: History

 In the 19th century, crossing cultivars or species became better understood, allowing the controlled hybridization of more plants and animals.
-Semen could be taken from a male of one animal species to fertilize a female from another species that wouldn't mate with the male directly, and crops plants such as wheat or rye could more systematically be hybridized with each other.

 In 1873, Alexander Wilson first managed to manually fertilize the female organs of wheat flowers with rye pollen (male gametes), but found that the resulting plants were sterile, much the way the offspring of a horse and donkey is an infertile mule.
 Fifteen years later in 1888, a partially-fertile hybrid was produced by Wilhelm Rimpau, "Tritosecale Rimpaui Wittmack".
-Such hybrids only germinate when the chromosomes spontaneously double.
+Such hybrids germinate only when the chromosomes spontaneously double.

-Unfortunately, "partially fertile" was all that was produced until 1937, when it was discovered that the chemical colchicine, which is used both for general plant germination and on humans with gout, would force chromosome doubling by keeping them from pulling apart during cell division.

-Triticale then was viable, though at that point the cost of producing the seeds was disproportionate to the yield.
+Unfortunately, "partially fertile" was all that was produced until 1937.
+In that year, it was discovered that the chemical colchicine, which is used both for general plant germination and as a treatment for gout, would force chromosome doubling by keeping them from pulling apart during cell division.
+Triticale had become viable, though at that point the cost of producing the seeds was disproportionate to the yield.

 By the 1960s, triticale was being produced that was far more nutritious than normal wheat.
 However, it was a poorly-producing crop, sometimes yielding shriveled kernels, germinating poorly or prematurely, and did not bake well.

 Modern triticale has overcome most of these problems, after decades of additional breeding and gene transfer with wheat and rye.
-Millions of acres of the crop are grown around the world, slowly increasing toward becoming a significant source of food-calories.
+Millions of acres/hectares of the crop are grown around the world, slowly increasing toward becoming a significant source of food-calories.